sergiomorosecilla/Practica_Dashboard/README.md

 This contains my master ATP player file, historical rankings, results, and match stats.

-There are some tour-level matches with missing stats.
-Some are missing because ATP doesn't have them.
-Others I've deleted because they didn't pass some sanity check (loser won 60% of points, or match time was under 20 minutes, etc).
-Also, Davis Cup matches are included in the tour-level files, but there are no stats for Davis Cup matches until the last few seasons.

-# Attention

-Please read, understand, and abide by the license below.
-It seems like a reasonable thing to ask, given the hundreds of hours I've put into amassing and maintaining this dataset.
-Unfortunately, a few bad apples have violated the license, and when people do that, it makes me considerably less motivated to continue updating.

-Also, if you're using this for academic/research purposes (great!), take a minute and cite it properly.
-It's not that hard, it helps others find a useful resource, and let's face it, you should be doing it anyway.

 # License

 <span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Dataset" property="dct:title" rel="dct:type">Tennis databases, files, and algorithms</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://www.tennisabstract.com/" property="cc:attributionName" rel="cc:attributionURL">Jeff Sackmann / Tennis Abstract</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/JeffSackmann" rel="dct:source">https://github.com/JeffSackmann</a>.

-In other words: Attribution is required.
-Non-commercial use only.

-* Many of the columns in the 'matches' files are self-explanatory, or are very similar to previous columns.

 tourney_id
 - a unique identifier for each tournament, such as 2020-888.
 The exact formats are borrowed from several different sources, so while the first four characters are always the year, the rest of the ID doesn't follow a predictable structure.